-If you want to be effective, your planned giving marketing needs to be donor-centric.
-Donor-centricity simply means that your organization places the donor at the very center of everything you do.
-You focus on their values and needs rather than the needs of your organization.
+To be effective, your planned giving marketing needs to be donor-centric, placing the donor at the very center of everything you do.
+Focus on their values, needs, and desire to make an impact rather than your organization’s needs.

 1. If you don't have a planned giving page on your website already, create one to educate all of your supporters.

-If you’re focusing on donor needs, you need to make it easy and intuitive for your supporters to make a planned gift to your organization, or learn more about them.
+Focusing on donor needs means you’ll make it easy and intuitive for your supporters to make a planned gift to your organization or learn more about this option.

-One of the best ways to do this is by creating a landing page that defines the types of planned gifts and how to make them.
+One of the best ways to do this is by creating a dedicated landing page that defines the types of planned gifts and how to make them.
 Or, you can add a section to your donation page that lets supporters request more information about your planned giving program.

 - Contact info for the person in charge of planned giving.
-Your page may not provide all the info your prospect needs, or they may have additional questions.
-Provide contact information so they can call or email the person in charge of planned gifts.
+Your page may not provide all the info your prospects need, or prospects may have additional questions.
+Provide contact information so they can call or email the person in charge of planned gifts at your organization.

-- Have a clear call to action.
+- A clear call to action.
 Your page should include a button that links to a form where prospects can request more information or even make their will.
 Place it in a prominent location and use language that describes what action you want donors to complete.
-For example, you can say “Create your legacy!”
+For example, you can say, “Create your legacy!”

-The American Red Cross does this really well by creating a whole site for planned giving.
+The American Red Cross does this really well by dedicating a whole site to planned giving, redcrosslegacy.com.
 They link to it from their main site, and then include pages like “How you can give.”

-They also offer sample language for making a gift in your will, ways to get in touch with their planned giving team, and define different planned giving types.
+They also offer sample language for making a gift in your will, ways to get in touch with their planned giving team, and definitions of different planned giving types.

-In addition, they provide their supporters with a tool to make their wills online.
-Full disclosure: we partner with the ARC to include FreeWill as a resource for this.
-The tool offers warm, donor-centric language that helps any of their supporters make a free gift in their will.
+In addition, they provide their supporters with a tool to make their wills online — FreeWill offers warm, donor-centric language that helps any of its supporters make a free gift in their will.

-Pro tip: Write up a page that you can bring to events or programming for those who respond better to or prefer printed materials.
-Be sure to focus your language on the impact a donor can have with their gift, and mention legacy society benefits.
+Pro tip: Create a well-designed one-pager you can bring to events or programming for those who respond better to or prefer printed materials.
+Be sure to focus your language on the impact a donor can have with their gift and mention legacy society benefits.

 2. Email planned giving information to all of your supporters multiple times a year.

-Many of your supporters want to make a bigger impact, but may not know what planned giving is, or how to make a gift to your organization.
-To be donor-centric, you want to make every donor aware of opportunities where they can make a bigger difference.
-By educating supporters about planned giving, you’re helping them make a decision on which giving option best meets their philanthropic goals and needs.
+Many of your supporters want to make a bigger impact, but may not know what planned giving is or how to make a gift to your organization.
+To be donor-centric, you should aim to make every donor aware of opportunities where they can make a bigger difference.
+By educating supporters about planned giving, you’re helping them decide which giving option best meets their philanthropic goals and needs.